-South Carolina SC History SC County History Greenville County History
+South Carolina SC History Greenville County History

-SCIWAY's guide to Greenville's history is divided into several sections.
+Greenville History GuideSCIWAY's guide to Greenville's history is divided into several sections.
 The first is devoted to the history of Greenville County and the Greenville area as a whole.
 It contains broad resources to help you start your historical and genealogical research.
 Additional sections are devoted to the unique history of the individual towns within Greenville County, South Carolina.
-In particular, these sections focus on the history of Greenville, the history of Fountain Inn, the history of Gowensville, the history of Greer, the history of Piedmont, the history of Simpsonville, the history of the Slater-Marietta area, and the history of Travelers Rest
+In particular, these sections focus on the history of Greenville, the history of Cleveland, the history of Fountain Inn, the history of Gowensville, the history of Greer, the history of Pelzer, the history of Piedmont, the history of Simpsonville, the history of the Slater-Marietta area, and the history of Travelers Rest.

 History of Greenville County, South Carolina

 History of Fountain Inn, South CarolinaFountain Inn is located in both Greenville County and Laurens County.